WorldBank-Transport/ram-backend/README.md

   - `analysisProcess.db` - The database connection string.
 When using Docker for the analysis process, the host will be the name of the database container (`rra-postgis`).
 When using Hyper, this will be the IP of your hosted database [ANL_DB]
   - `analysisProcess.storageHost` - The host of the storage service.
 When using Docker, this will be the name of the storage container (`rra-minio`).
 When using Hyper, this will be the IP of the storage host.
 [ANL_STORAGE_HOST]
   - `analysisProcess.storagePort` - The port to use.
 [ANL_STORAGE_PORT]
+  - `roadNetEditMax` - The size in bytes until which the road network can be be edited in browser.
+When the road network exceeds the size, network editing is disabled.
+[ROAD_NET_EDIT_MAX]

 #### Config Example
 ```